When considering leg lengthening surgery, people are usually curious about the healing process and subsequent scars.

 The reason for more scars is that external methods employ wires and pins held in place by a circular frame, each of those contact points will result in scarring.

-The external fixators require more incisions and more effort to keep any pin site clean, but the scars themselves should not be worse in appearance than scars from internal fixation devices such as STRYDE or PRECICE.
+The external fixators require more incisions and more effort to keep any pin site clean, but the scars themselves should not be worse in appearance than scars from internal fixation devices such as STRYDE (which was recalled in 2021) or PRECICE.

 What can I Expect Leg Lengthening Scars to Look Like?

 At first, scars from limb lengthening are generally flat or raised with hues that vary from red-pink-purple.
-The majority of patients develop hypertrophic and keloid scarring, which can look off-putting at first, but they get better over time (check out the video below that shows the scars after 7+ years).
+The majority of patients develop hypertrophic and keloid scarring, which can look off-putting at first, but they get better over time.
+To view past patients scars or get other anecdotal information about the procedure, we suggest looking at the limb lengthening forum and other lengthening resources in addition to viewing the video below that shows scars that are 7+ years old.